canjs/can-route/can-route.md

 ## Background information

-To support the browser's back button and bookmarking in a JavaScript application, most applications use the `window.location.hash`.
-By changing the hash (via a link or JavaScript), one is able to add to the browser's history without changing the page.
+To support the browser’s back button and bookmarking in a JavaScript application, most applications use the `window.location.hash`.
+By changing the hash (via a link or JavaScript), one is able to add to the browser’s history without changing the page.

 This provides the basics needed to